hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

-# Deploying and Running apps on Wildfly Server - The Hard Way
+# Deploying applications to Wildfly Server - The Hard Way

 Download a copy of [Wildfly](https://wildfly.org/downloads), and extract files into your local system.